Linear-Time Safe-Alternating DFS and SCCs: Introduction

-A \emph{game} on $\mathcal{A}$ is played for infinitely many rounds by moving a pebble along the arcs, from one vertex to an adjacent one.
-Initially the pebble is located on some $v_s\in V$, this is the \emph{starting position}.
-At each round, if the pebble is currently on $v\in V_i$, for some $i\in\{\square, \ocircle\}$, Player~$i$ chooses an arc $(v,v')\in A$; and then the next round starts with the pebble on $v'$.
+An $\alpha$graph can serve as an arena on which games can be played for infinitely many rounds by moving a pebble along the arcs from one vertex to an adjacent one.
+Initially the pebble is put on a starting position $s\in V$.
+At each round, if the pebble is over $v\in V_i$, for some $i\in\{\square, \ocircle\}$, Player~$i$ chooses an arc $(v,v')\in A$ and then the next round starts with the pebble on $v'$.